HTMLMin/Laravel-HTMLMin/README.md

 This option (`'force'`) forces blade minification on views where there such minification may be dangerous.
 This should only be used if you are fully aware of the potential issues this may cause.
 Obviously, this setting is dependent on blade minification actually being enabled.
 The default value for this setting is `false`.

-##### Automatic Live Optimizations

-This option (`'live'`) enables minification of the html responses just before they are served.
-These optimizations have greater impact on php processing time as the optimizations are applied on every request.
-This package will do nothing by default to allow it to be used without minifying pages automatically.
-The default value for this setting is `false`.

 ## Usage

 ##### HTMLMin

 This is the class of most interest.
 It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
-There are five public methods of interest.
+There are four public methods of interest.

 The `'blade'` method will parse a string as blade and minify it as quickly as possible.
 This is method the compiler class uses when blade minification is enabled.

 The `'css'` and `'js'` methods will parse a string as css/js and will minify it using Mr Clay's [Minify](https://github.com/mrclay/minify) package.

 The `'html'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
 It will also be able to minify inline css and js.
-This is the method that is automatically used in an after filter when live minification is enabled.
+This is the method that is used by the minification middleware.

-The `'live'` method accepts a response object as a first parameter and will first determine if it can be minified, and then will set the response body to a minified version of the body of the response using the html minifier.

 ##### Facades\HTMLMin